 On the other hand, a prestigious journal argued that the amounts of taurine that are present in energy drinks in general is far below the level needed for a positive or negative effects.
 Additionally, the stimulatory effects shown might not be too dissimilar from those obtained from caffeine alone.

-5-Hour Energy has an interesting variety of ingredients.
+5 Hour Energy drink has an interesting variety of ingredients.
 While it is likely to provide energy boost, we question the utility of some of the ingredients.
 We believe that the claim of having no crash is likely to be true.

 The data we looked at indicates that occasional use should not be an issue.
 The article we referenced earlier indicates that consumption of more than several in one day might be an issue, and the label says to not consume more than 2.

-Again, this is based off our research into the matter and we are not doctors or toxicologists.
-We present this piece which consists of our opinions based on our research to promote discussion and scientific discourse and are open to comments and feedback.
+Again, this is based off our research into the product and we are not doctors or toxicologists.
+We present this piece which consists of our opinions based on our research to promote thought.

 - Does Quercetin Give You Energy?